ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 ```

 Observe a new file named `atlas.sum` was created in your migrations directory
-which contains a hash sum of each file in your directory.
+which contains a hash sum of each file in your directory as well as a total sum.
 For example:
 ```text
 h1:y6Zf8kAu98N0jAR+yemZ7zT91nUyECLWzxxR7GHJIAg=
 1_init.down.sql h1:0zpQpoUZcacEatOD+DYXgYD1XvfWUC7EM+agXIRzKRU=